 - Position the microphone about 8 inches away and above the airstream of your breath (unless your mic has a pop filter).

 - Make a test recording before you attempt your real recording.
-Check it yourself (in headphones) or send it to email@example.com to check for you.
+Check it yourself (in headphones) or send it (along with a description of your setup and device) to email@example.com to check for you.

 - Record your story and send it to firstname.lastname@example.org, email@example.com, and/or firstname.lastname@example.org, as needed.